ocorreiododiogo/pw-admin-custom-pages/README.md

 The new version of this module works better with the current DEV version of PW, but also works with the stable version.
 Differences are explained bellow.

+Version 1.0.4 automaticaly replaces the default admin.php file in the templates folder by the provided one and creates a new field called "ACP_scripts_and_styles" during the instalation process.
+This functionality was added by Pete (https://github.com/Notanotherdotcom)

 ### To prepare the module:

-1. Install the module by placing the module file in /site/modules/
+1. Place the module folder in /site/modules/
+2. Install the module in the modules page from the admin

 ### To create the pages: